wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 ## Part 2
 Jurisdiction, admissibility and applicable law

-### Article 5 Crimes within the jurisdiction of the Court
+### Article 5---Crimes within the jurisdiction of the Court

 *   1\.
 The jurisdiction of the Court shall be limited to the most serious crimes of concern to the international community as a whole.
 The Court has jurisdiction in accordance with this Statute with respect to the following crimes: